centre-pathogen-genomics/snippy-blog/content/posts/2025-06-05-snippy-has-bugs.md

 ## Automatic Bug Catching

 In addition to the `--bug` flag, we have also added a new feature that automatically catches runtime bugs in Snippy-NG.
-If there is an unhandled exception in Snippy-NG, it will automatically generate a bug report with prefilled information like the version of snippy and users operating system.
+If there is an unhandled exception in Snippy-NG, it will automatically generate a bug report with prefilled information like the version of Snippy-NG and user's operating system.
 Users can [click a link](https://github.com/centre-pathogen-genomics/snippy-ng/issues/new?template=bug_report.md&labels=cli,bug&type=bug&title=Wow+you+clicked+the+link!) to open the bug report in their browser, where they can add more details and submit it.

 ```
 Oh no!
 You broke Snippy-NG...
 Congrats!
 Please use the following URL to report this bug: